GfSE/SpecIF/documentation/03_SpecIF_JSON-Schema.md

 #### Enumeration definitions

-The definition of an enumeration data type is a little bit different.
-Here it is necessary to define a list of available values for the enumeration  type.
+The definition of an enumeration data type is done by using the attribute *enumeration* to define a list of available/allowed values for the type.
 SpecIF supports enumeration with multiple selection, so more than one value of an enumeration can be selected in a SpecIF-property.
 This is expressed by setting the JOSN-attribute *multiple*.
 If it is set to *true*, multiple selection is allowed.

-The following data type definitions show an example for an enumeration data type definition with SpecIF:
+The following data type definitions show an example for an enumeration data type definition with SpecIF using the *xs:string* data type:

 ```json
 {